ENG517/Procedure/RavindranH/p-possystem-updateinventory.md

 # Managing Inventory in Odoo POS System

-This article explains how to add a product to the store inventory and manage its counts.
+This article teaches you how to add a product to the store inventory and manage its counts.

 Managing the inventory involves updating it as per the changes in your physical stock.
 This article focuses on adding a product to the inventory and adjusting its counts to reflect the physical stock quantities in the store.